Zyxtis/Stratagem-Radial-Menu/README.md

     Window Mode: The game must be set to Windowed or Borderless Windowed mode for the Radial Menu GUI to overlay correctly.
     Administrator Rights: If Steam or Helldivers 2 is running as Administrator, you must run the script as Administrator as well.
     Layout Sensitivity: The script works best with the English keyboard layout.
-If you encounter any issues, manually edit the Settings.ini file or simply delete it (this will reset all saved settings and binds), then restart the script.
+The settings include an Auto-Lang feature that automatically switches the keyboard layout when entering keys for creating bindings.
+If you encounter any issues, manually edit the Settings.ini or Profiles.ini files, or simply delete them (this will reset all saved settings, profiles, and bindings), then restart the script.

 ### Default Hotkeys: